 One of the most important dilemmas is the preferable organizational and decision-making structure of a host country to manage EU funds.
 There are pro and con arguments.
 The advantages associated with the centralized resource allocation are speed and better focus.
 The practice, however, proves that when the size of EU funds starts to grow and gets channelled into numerous sectors and regions of the country, a single responsible organization to oversee the whole project preparation and funding allocation procedures in a top-down fashion becomes a 'behemoth'.
 This oversized organization may hurt the position of important stakeholders, and alienate lower-level participants.
 An obvious handicap of any overcentralized system is also the over-politicization of the processes, and a weak sense of ownership among the intended beneficiaries.
-Bottom-up project generation.
+Bottom-up project generation, the opposite approach, is associated with broader ownership feeling, better social participation.
 Yet, its success is contingent on the availability of planning and supervision resources.
 A decentralized process may turn to be too slow to generate and implement projects.
 The Hungarian history of the governance pattern has been a process of pendulum to and from.
 At present the system has become highly centralized - and not without its customary defects.